All Stars Supergroup

-"All Stars Supergroup" is the eighth episode of the second season of RuPaul's Drag Race All Stars.
+"All Stars Supergroup" is the eighth episode of the second season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on October 13, 2016.
-Travis Wall is a guest choreographer, and the juding panel includes RuPaul, Carson Kressley, Ross Mathews, and Todrick Hall.
-The episode has the final four contestants—Alaska, Detox, Katya, and Roxxxy Andrews—write, record, and perform original verses to RuPaul's song "Read U Wrote U" for the main challenge.
+The episode's main challenge tasks the final four contestants—Alaska, Detox, Katya, and Roxxxy Andrews—with writing, recording, and performing original verses to RuPaul's song "Read U Wrote U".
+Travis Wall is a guest choreographer.
+The contestants also record interviews for the podcast RuPaul: What's the Tee?
 After winning a three-way lip-sync to "If I Were Your Woman" by Gladys Knight & the Pips, Alaska wins the competition and Detox and Katya are runners-up.